Nick-Falletta/jarvis/README.md

 * Click "Clear Chat" to reset the conversation.
 * Enable Jarvis mode to let AI modify CSS dynamically.
 * Use the copy button to copy AI responses.

----

-Do you want me to also make a **short version** (1-page style) README that’s more concise for GitHub, or keep this detailed version?